 kvim2# kbi trigger wol w 1

-If you wanna check the WOL status, you can run:
+If you want to check the WOL status, you can run:

 kvim2# kbi trigger wol r

-You also can enable WOL in Setting->More Settings->WOL menu on Android.
+You can also enable WOL in the Setting->More Settings->WOL menu on Android.

-After doing that, Now We can start to test WOL function.
+After doing the steps above, we can test the WOL function.

 1) Connect VIM2 with LAN